North Country Regional Competition

 North Country Regional Business Plan Competition

-Six different tracks are available for student ventures for this year's competition; each team will have 10 minutes to present and 5 minutes for Q&A from the judges.
+Six different tracks, as decided by New York State, are available for student ventures for this year's competition; each team will have 10 minutes to present and 5 minutes for Q&A from the judges.
 The sample presentation guide shows the important information you should include and remember that the faculty at your school are great resources to help you work through many of these questions!

 - Information Technology/Software